dengshuyan/pawse/README.md

 ## Requirements

 - macOS 10.14 or later
-- Python 3.6 or later
+- Python 3.6 or later (only needed for building from source)
+- Required permissions:
-- Accessibility permissions (required for keystroke monitoring and blocking)
+  - Accessibility permissions (for keystroke monitoring and blocking)
+  - Input Monitoring permissions (for keyboard event detection)

 ## Installation

+### Option 1: Using the Pre-built App (Recommended)

+1. Download the latest release of Pawse.app from the releases page
+2. Move Pawse.app to your Applications folder
+3. Open System Settings > Privacy & Security
+4. Grant the following permissions to Pawse:
+   - Accessibility: System Settings > Privacy & Security > Accessibility
+   - Input Monitoring: System Settings > Privacy & Security > Input Monitoring
+5. Launch Pawse from your Applications folder

-### Option 1: From Source
+### Option 2: From Source

 1. Clone this repository:
    ```